Home > Asia > Philippine > The Philippines’ SRRV Visa : A Comprehensive Guide

 Special Resident Retiree’s Visa (SRRV) in the Philippines:

-The Special Resident Retiree’s Visa (SRRV) is a visa program introduced by the Philippine Retirement Authority in 1985.
-It grants participants multiple-entry privileges and the right to live indefinitely in the Philippines.
+The Special Resident Retiree’s Visa (SRRV), launched by the Philippine Retirement Authority in 1985, is a long-standing visa program.
+It offers participants the significant benefit of multiple entries into the Philippines and the right to reside indefinitely in the country.

 - Applicants aged 50 and above with sufficient retirement income (at least $800 per month for a single person, or $1,000 per month for a couple) need to deposit $10,000 in a local bank.